salman-abedin/uniblocks/README.md

 # Features
    * Can be used with any status bar application
-   * Periodic update
-   * Event based update
+   * Periodic & Event based update
    * Extremely fast (hint: Core Utils & FIFO)
    * Extremely Customizable
+   * Emojis

 # Built in modules
    * Date & time